Dr Anna Muggeridge

 email: anna.muggeridge@worc.ac.uk

 Dr Anna Muggeridge is a historian of modern Britain with a particular specialism in women’s and gender history.
-She researches histories of women’s political activism, with a particular focus on the local.
-Currently, she is researching a history of women in local government in interwar England and Wales, as well as working collaboratively with colleagues at a number of other institutions on projects related to women’s activism in the twentieth century.
+She researches histories of women’s political activism, and is currently a UKRI Future Leaders Fellow (Round 8) working on histories of maternal activism in modern Britain.
+She is also completing a research project funded by the British Academy on the history of women in local government in interwar England and Wales.

 Her doctorate was funded by the ³ÉÈËBÕ¾, and since its completion, she has undertaken research funded by the British Academy, the Leverhulme Trust, the Royal Historical Society, and the Arts and Humanities Research Council.
 As well as her experience in Higher Education, Anna has worked in the heritage sector and maintains close links with a number of museums and heritage sites in the West Midlands.